-This is a named option within the Engineering Mechanics, M.S.
+This is a named option within the Engineering Mechanics, MS.

 The Aerospace Engineering named option of the Master of Science degree in Engineering Mechanics is an accelerated coursework-only program, where students will learn advanced mechanics topics pertaining to the aerospace field.
 The curriculum is structured around the areas of fluid mechanics, rigid-body dynamics, structural dynamics, aerospace mechanics and materials, and computation.
 The 2-3 semester program is intended to provide a rigorous masters-level education and increased earning potential.